 Montmartre is the stuff of legends!
 Many famous artists, writers, actors, and singers, and dancers have lived, loved, and lost there.
 Most of us have poetic musings not only about Paris, but especially about Montmartre!
 It’s hard not to, with its narrow winding streets, breathtaking views, and cosy cafés.
 In this article, we’ll do our best to uncover some of the area’s history, and list some of its unforgettable locations.
 Join us on our Montmartre walking tour!

 In French, Montmartre means ‘mountain of martyrs’.
 The term’s origins date all the way back to the Ancient Roman occupation of Paris.
 The Romans favoured executing criminals at the top of Montmartre’s hill.
 At that time, the early Romans weren’t so fond of the new Christian ‘cult’.
 In fact, it was forbidden.
 Consequently, Saint-Denis, back when he was just Denis, was executed in 250 AD for preaching the word of God.
 However, he didn’t let a little thing like being executed stop him!
 Legend has it that he picked up his own severed head, then walked 7 km to what is now the town of Saint-Denis.
-Where he finally died of his wound.
-(Now the site of the famous Saint-Denis Cathedral.)
+Finally he died of his wounds on the future site of the Saint-Denis Cathedral.
 You may have noticed statues around the city with a fellow holding his own head?
 That’s poor Denis, who inadvertently lead the original Montmartre walking tour!

 Unfortunately, the Romans weren’t the only ones to invade Montmartre.
 In 1814, the Russian army seized the city, crushing Napoleon’s army.
 Accidentally, they left another mark on French culture.
 Part of the area’s folklore is that the Russians coined the term for ‘bistrot’ due to the frustration of slow restaurant service.
 (Want to learn more about Paris’ bistrots?
-Please read our article here.)
+Please check out our article.)

 Montmartre was its own village for centuries, and it wasn’t a part of Paris proper until 1860.
 It became an artistic hub, and a nightlife haven.
 Artists and entertainers lived there because it was cheaper.
 It makes sense!
 I wonder what they would think of gentrification…although Montmartre still has a vibrant artistic community, there are still art galleries and studios, the rent is certainly not what it used to be!